Time for the first update of 2018 in the Bookish Jay and the Reading Mermaid Challenge.

 “In a village at the edge of the wilderness of northern Russia, where the winds blow cold and the snow falls many months of the year, a stranger with piercing blue eyes presents a new father with a gift intended for his young daughter.
 Uncertain of its meaning, Pytor hides the gift away and Vasya grows up a wild, willful girl, to the chagrin of her family.
 But as danger circles nearer, Vasya must defy even the people she loves and call on long concealed dangerous gifts–this, in order to protect her family from a threat that seems to have stepped from her nurse’s most frightening tales.”–|Provided by Del Rey, publisher.

 Not a new story; a young girl rebels against the family and societal constraints placed upon her, embracing the freedoms of the forest, river and fields instead.
 Creating a kinship with the animals and spirits who dwell there, while possessing a special magic which threatens those who don’t understand and wish to control it.
-A transportive setting, rich character development for even minor players, and immersive feel of a fairytale come-to-life all contribute to a winning formula, making this novel a sensation.
+A transportive setting, rich character development for even minor players, and immersive feel of a fairytale come-to-life all contribute to making this novel a sensation.
 But the subtext of nature vs. religion and the subtle, clever way Arden reveals a critical aspect of the plot are less recognized, yet, vital in pushing The Bear and the Nightingale to a memorable read.

 As Vasya grows up and into her power, the slow-burning suspenseful plot comes to a head and sacrifices must be made.
 Unfortunately, originality and tight-plotting are also sacrificed as Bear climaxes in typical genre fashion.
 The conclusion, though somewhat messy, was satisfying, for the first in a trilogy.
-Minor complaint; the excessive use of multiple names referring to the characters, in Russian, had me turning back a few times to check who was being addressed.
-Modest warning: this is no Young Adult fantasy.
+Minor complaint; the excessive use of multiple names referring to the characters, in Russian, had me turning back a few times to check who was being addressed. *Modest warning: this is no Young Adult fantasy.
 There were moments, afterward, when I couldn’t shake a heightened sense of palpable unease.
 Okay scared, I was scared, that was some scary sh*t.
-It honestly felt good, it’s been a while since I’ve been properly frightened by a story.
+Honestly it felt good, it’s been a while since I’ve been properly frightened by a story.